-5 CONCLUSIONS
+5 Conclusions

 The problems of efficient and fair resource allocation arise in various systems which serve many users.
 Fairness is, essentially, an abstract socio-political concept that implies impartiality, justice and equity.
-Nevertheless, in operations research it was quantified with various solution concepts (Denda et al., 2000).
+Nevertheless, in operations research it was quantified with various solution concepts.
 The equitable optimization with the preference structure that complies with both the efficiency (Pareto-optimality) and with the Pigou-Dalton principle of transfers may be used to formalize the fair solution concepts.
-Multiple criteria models equivalent to equitable optimization allows to generate a variety of fair and efficient resource allocation patterns (Kostreva et al., 2004; Ogryczak et al., 2008).
+Multiple criteria models equivalent to equitable optimization allows to generate a variety of fair and efficient resource allocation patterns [16].

 In this paper we have analyzed how scalar inequality measures can be used to guarantee the fair consistency.
 It turns out that several inequality measures can be combined with the mean itself into the optimization criteria generalizing the concept of the worst outcome and generating fairly consistent underachievement measures.
 We have shown that properties of convexity and positive homogeneity together with being bounded by the maximum downside semideviation are sufficient for a typical inequality measure to guarantee the corresponding fair consistency.
 It allows us to identify various inequality measures which can be effectively used to incorporate fairness factors into various resource allocation problems while preserving the consistency with outcomes maximization.
-Among others, the standard semideviation and the mean semideviation turn out to be such a consistent inequality measure while the mean absolute difference is strongly consistent.
+Among others the standard semideviation turns out to be such a consistent inequality measure while the mean absolute difference is strongly consistent.